Jolsty/jobrapido-frontend-test/README.md

 npm start
 ```

-And finally open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+And finally, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.